Overview of the Family and Medical Leave Act

 Qualifying Events

-Not all medical and family situations qualify for FMLA leave, so it is important to check with your city attorney and/or the U.S. Department of Labor if any questions arise.
+Not all medical and family situations qualify for FMLA leave, so it is important to check with your city attorney and/or the U.S. Department of Labor (DOL) if any questions arise.
 A covered employer must grant an eligible employee up to a total of 12 workweeks of unpaid, job-protected leave in a 12 month period for one or more of the following reasons:

 • For the placement with the employee of a child for adoption or foster care, and to bond with that child.